[TOC]

 CLOSEOUT flattening all holdings is recommended for use in a plus-minus model.
 Example: CLOSEOUT; flattening all positions in all directions.

-Before discussing the JavaScript language API, let's first look at what the commonly used code structure is and what functions it has, which will help you better understand the API.imgFigure 2-10 JavaScript code examples
+Before discussing the JavaScript language API, let's first look at what the commonly used code structure is and what functions it has, which will help you better understand the API.Figure 2-10 JavaScript code examples

-The code is shown in the picture above: In the JavaScript language, the creation of a variable is usually called a declaration of a variable.
-Red code, we use the var keyword to declare the variable, and the variable name is orange code: aa.
+In the JavaScript language, the creation of a variable is usually called a declaration of a variable.
+Red code, we use the var keyword to declare the variable, and the variable name is orange code:

 The green code is the JavaScript language API, and when we call it, it's actually calling a function in an exchange object.
 Note that the dot after the blue code is also a fixed format.
 The function here is the same as the function we learned in middle school.

 After a few examples and a basic understanding of the basic structure of code, we'll show you a few common JavaScript APIs that you'll be using in the future.
-SetContractType Set the type of contract, which is the variety you want to trade Example: exchange.SetContractType ((rb1905); // The variety of the set deal is for Stainless Steel Screw 1905 Contract Stainless Steel

 GetTicker button to get the Tick data Example: exchange.GetTicker ((); // get the data from Tick